UniSER: A Foundation Model for Unified Soft Effects Removal: Related Work

 \textbf{Haze removal.} Single-image dehazing evolved from early methods based on statistical priors like the Dark Channel Prior (DCP)~\citep{he2010single} to data-driven deep learning.
 Initial deep learning works included lightweight end-to-end networks~\citep{li2017aod}, hybrid models that learned priors for traditional optimization~\citep{yang2018proximal}, and unpaired training with GANs to address data scarcity~\citep{engin2018cycle}.
 Architectural innovations, such as gated context aggregation~\citep{chen2019gated} and Vision Transformers~\citep{song2023vision}, were later introduced to better handle non-uniform haze.
 Recent efforts focus on closing the synthetic-to-real domain gap by generating more physically plausible training data~\citep{chen2021psd} or leveraging diffusion models for realistic haze synthesis~\citep{wang2025learning}.
 This progress has been consistently driven by the development of comprehensive benchmarks~\citep{li2018benchmarking,zhang2024lmhaze,islam2024hazespace2m}.

-Apart from them, some works delve into unified methods to restore image quality from multiple degradations caused by weathers within a multi-task model~\citep{li2020all,potlapalli2023promptir,chen2025unirestore,jiang2024autodir,rajagopalan2025awracle,tian2025degradation,liu2024diff}.
-Despite the achievements from all these methods, key challenges persist including the domain gaps of synthetic datasets and limited diversity in real-world datasets, while current methods still struggle with scalable training with robust generalization abilities, as well as handling various types of challenging soft effects simultaneously.
+Apart from them, some works delve into All-In-One (AIO) methods to restore image quality from multiple degradations within a multi-task model~\citep{li2020all,potlapalli2023promptir,chen2025unirestore,jiang2024autodir,rajagopalan2025awracle,tian2025degradation,liu2024diff,zheng2024selective,cuibio}.
+Despite the achievements from all these methods, key challenges persist including the limited diversity in datasets, while current methods still struggle with scalable training with robust generalization abilities, as well as handling more challenging types of challenging soft effects requiring semantic-awareness.